-1. Introduction
+Introduction

 Upon its initial discovery, the Oldowan was considered an expedient industry that was akin to simply smashing stones.
 Nearly a century later, the Oldowan is now known to reflect a complex behavioral pattern that encompasses not only the technical capacity to efficiently produce flakes, but also dynamic patterns of transport.
 Technological analyses show that Oldowan hominins had at least a basic understanding of the general principles of flaking and selection of suitable tool stones for artifact manufacture (Semaw, 2000; de la Torre, 2004; Delagnes and Roche, 2005; Stout et al., 2005; Schick et al., 2006; Braun et al., 2009b; Goldman-Neuman and Hovers, 2012; Braun et al., 2019).
 This pattern of tool production was integrated into a broader land-use strategy in which raw material was acquired, transported, utilized, maintained and eventually discarded (Hay, 1976; Isaac and Harris, 1976; Isaac, 1981, 1984; Toth, 1985; Schick, 1987; Toth, 1987; Potts, 1991, 1994; Blumenschine and Peters, 1998; Potts et al., 1999; Blumenschine et al., 2008; Braun et al., 2008a).
-Though these actions remained simple, the various ways in which they were combined create a variety of production strategies that can be evaluated on a site-by-site basis (Delagnes and Roche, 2005).
+Though these actions remained simple, the various ways in which they were combined create reflect a variety of production strategies that can be evaluated on a site-by-site basis (Delagnes and Roche, 2005).

-Research has revealed a multitude of technological diversity in the Oldowan across time and space.
+Research has revealed considerable technological diversity in the Oldowan across time and space.
 A primary objective of current Oldowan research is identifying the behavioral processes that shaped such a diversity of production strategies (Plummer, 2004; Roche et al., 2009; Gallotti, 2018).
 A multitude of work now links the technical diversity of the Oldowan to the cognition, skill, social transmission of information, and, in some cases, social learning mechanisms of Plio-Pleistocene hominins (Schick and Toth, 1994; Hovers, 2009, 2012; Stout and Chaminade, 2009; Stout, 2011; Goldman-Neuman and Hovers, 2012; Roche et al., 2018; Toth and Schick, 2018; Stout et al., 2019).
 However, while our understanding of technical decision-making has dramatically increased, research focusing on ecological influences on Oldowan technological diversity, such as land-use and tool transport, has waned in recent decades (de Torre and Mora, 2009).

 Though stone tool diversity is linked to constraints imposed by raw material geometry, quality, and abundance (Toth, 1982, 1985, 1987; Potts, 1988, 1991; de la Torre, 2004; Blumenschine et al., 2008; Braun et al., 2009a), how hominin tool transport and more broadly land-use patterns influence the technical decision making of Oldowan tool makers remains unclear.
-Early work on this subject suggested that Oldowan technological diversity points to a continuum of reduction as stone is moved across the landscape (Toth, 1985; Potts, 1991).
+Early work on this subject suggested that Oldowan technological diversity reflects a continuum of reduction as stone is moved across the landscape (Toth, 1985; Potts, 1991).
 While Potts (1991) illustrated an interesting relationship between mass and Leakey’s typological core categories, little work has been done to further establish connections between hominin land-use and technological diversity.
-With the advent of new quantitative methods and our much-expanded knowledge of the Oldowan, further investigation into this pattern would enhance our understanding of Oldowan technical decision making, land use, and the stone tool variation in the Oldowan.